mist-devel/mist-binaries/cores/fpgagen/README.txt

 2. No LFO modulation of the FM sound and other FM sound issues
 3. Rom file formats supported are .bin and .gen, no support for .smd files

+The fpgagen-beta_20180910_tg68k+ypbpr.rbf core replaces the very old tg68 CPU core with the latest version of the tg68k.
+This should have no functional changes.
+But it might be worthwile to check both versions in case of compatibility issues.

+Furthermore that version adds support for [YPbPr cables](https://github.com/mist-devel/mist-board/wiki/YPbPr_Cable).

 ==== Installing the core ====
 This core does not support the MiST menu, i.e. F12 key.